-You made, it’s Friday!
+You made it, it’s Friday!
 And you deserve to give yourself a little TLC.
-Saving money doesn’t have to be a hardship, it doesn’t have to mean that you live hard and constantly feel stressed out.
+Saving money doesn’t have to be a hardship, it doesn’t have to mean that you live hard and constantly feel like you're doing without.
 Sure, there might be things you have to choose between (that pizza take out tonight, or the new car you wanted next year), but losing all the fun out of life isn’t one of them.

-In honour of our favourite day of the week we’ve put together a few things you can do to make sure you have yourself a really fun Friday!
+In honour of this philosophy, here are a few things you can do to make sure you have yourself a really fun Friday!

 1. Decorate your desk.

-It’s not expensive, get yourself a pot plant, name her Nora; water her once a week, and Bob’s your uncle!
+It’s not expensive, just get yourself a plant, name her Nora, and remember to water her once a week.
 Instant recipe for success!
-Not quite, obviously, but you catch our gist.
-You spend a minimum of 40 hours a week in your work environment, make sure you make it as pleasant a space as possible.
-Plus, it’s just more fun to work somewhere that doesn’t look like it grew out of the pages of Orwell’s Big Brother.
+Not quite, obviously, but you get the gist.
+You spend a minimum of 40 hours a week in your work environment, make sure you make it as pleasant a space as possible in order to boost your productivity.

 2. 'Riddle of the day' office board.